 - Your state’s benchmark plan — Premium tax credit subsidies are based on the second-lowest cost silver plan (i.e., the benchmark plan) in your area.3 Those who meet the guidelines for an ACA tax credit will pay no more than 2.01 percent to 9.56 percent of their income toward health insurance premiums.4 As such, a change in benchmark rates can impact the amount of subsidy for which you are eligible and how much you will pay for coverage.

 With so many variables in the health insurance market, including fluctuating premium rates and their impact on tax credits, it is important to compare your coverage options and recalculate your estimated premium tax credit amount each year.

 Not eligible for a tax credit to help pay your health insurance premium?

-Individual health insurance plans sold in the private market may vary from those offered through your state-based exchange and the federal Health Insurance Marketplace since not all carriers sell exchange-based plans and some carriers offer different types of plans in the private market.
-Compare your on- and off-exchange options and find the rate, network and plan benefits that best meet your budget and healthcare needs.
+Individual health insurance policies sold in the private market may vary from those offered through HealthCare.gov or a state-based exchange since not all carriers sell exchange-based policies and some carriers offer different policies in the private market.
+Compare your exchange-based and private market options to find the rate, network and policy benefits that best meet your budget and healthcare needs.